ClinicalToCodeTS/Business-Insights-360/README.md

    - fact_forecast_monthly

-        -🔮 Forecasts customer needs to improve satisfaction and reduce warehouse costs -🗃️ Denormalized by the data engineering team for analytical use
+        - 🔮 Forecasts customer needs to improve satisfaction and reduce warehouse cost

+         - 🗃️ Denormalized by the data engineering team for analytical use

          - 📅 Monthly data with forecast quantities

 - fact_sales_monthly